Shock is all in your head

 This album is the second part of a trilogy/"triptych" that started off with Antichrist Superstar (1996) and would be concluded with Holy Wood (In the Shadow of the Valley of Death) (2000); much like those albums, this is a Rock Opera/Concept Album.
 However, since the triptych's narrative is told in reverse order, Mechanical Animals bridges the gap from Holy Wood to Antichrist Superstar.

 Mechanical Animals is the only album in the triptych to revolve around two characters instead of one, who each have seven songs (half of the album) told from their perspective:

 - Omega, a gender-ambiguous alien that falls from Earth and is captured and turned into a rock star with a band called the Mechanical Animals that abuses drugs to cope with their reality as a product of a corporation

 The album was unique since it showcased the band briefly foraying into Glam Rock and straying away from their Industrial Metal roots; this was a move that wasn't greeted with ample enthusiasm, leading the band to return to their original sound in future works.

-It was the band's first #1 debut on the Billboard 200, and it spawned several hit singles: "The Dope Show", "Rock is Dead", "I Don't Like the Drugs (But the Drugs Like Me)", and "Coma White".
+It was the band's first #1 debut on the Billboard 200, and spawned several hit singles: "The Dope Show," "Rock is Dead," "I Don't Like the Drugs (But the Drugs Like Me)," and "Coma White."

 - "Great Big White World" (5:01)